tcsvn/pyadlml/docs/dataset.rst

     any warranty to be correct.

-This page presents an exhaustive list of all supported datasets.
+This page presents an comprehensive list of all the supported datasets.
-The attributes ``Activities`` and ``Devices`` follow the schemata  ``#x/#X``, where ``#x`` is the number of distinct activities and ``#X`` is the total number of activity recordings.
+The attributes ``Activities`` and ``Devices`` follow the schema  ``#x/#X``, where ``#x`` represents the number of distinct activities and ``#X`` is the total number of activity recordings.
-For example ``activities: 7/263`` means the dataset has 263 recordings of 7 different activities.
+For instance, ``activities: 7/263`` indicates that the dataset has 263 recordings of 7 different activities.
-In addition, the activity ``Coverage`` per dataset is given in the same way.
-Hereby the first number indicates the total time covered by activities for the dataset.
-The second number represents the amount of datapoints where an activity label is available.
-The activity coverage can be taken as a measure for a datasets quality.
+Moreover, the page provides information on the activity ``Coverage``, where the first number denotes the total time covered by activities, and the second number represents the amount of datapoints where an activity label is available.
+Activity coverage can be a useful metric to evaluate a dataset's quality.
-Finally, the ``DeviceType`` informs whether the dataset contains  *boolean*, *numerical* or *categorical* devices.
+Finally, the ``DeviceType`` specifies whether the dataset contains  *boolean*, *numerical* or *categorical* devices.

-If a cleaned version is available for a dataset it is indicated.
-The data cleaning process is documented in jupyter `notebooks`_.
-To get a feel for the datasets this is the recommended place to look.

 Amsterdam
 ~~~~~~~~~